SamueleTorregrossa/vsc-download-compressed/README.md

 2. **Compress and Download**:
    - Right-click on a file or directory in the Explorer view.
    - Select "Compress and Download" from the context menu.
-   - The extension will compress the selected item on the remote server and transfer it to your local Downloads directory.
+   - The extension will use `rsync` to transfer the selected item from the remote server to your local Downloads directory.